Three COVID Vaccines Compared

 Dec.
-14, 2020 -- One vaccine is already being administered in the U.S., another could be approved for use by the end of the week, and a third is coming soon.
+13, 2020 -- Two vaccines could be approved for use in the United States by the end of next week, a third is coming soon.
 Here’s a closer look at all three and what it might mean for you.

 |

-Note: This article was last updated Dec.
-18, 2020.